Official websites use .gov

 Our guide to finding mentors in the Intramural Research Program provides important information on how to find research groups willing to host AIP students.
 The guide also provides information about interviewing and factors to be aware of as you consider positions.

-Once you have secured a position, your research group will facilitate the process of completing a Memorandum of Understanding (MOU) if required, and will then register you with OITE indicating your participation in the AIP.
+Once you have secured a position, your research group will facilitate your onboarding and will register you with OITE.

 Additional information based on educational level